rootpy/rootpy/README.rst

     easy_install --user rootpy

-If you have obtained a copy of goodruns yourself use the ``setup.py`` script to install.
+If you have obtained a copy of rootpy yourself use the ``setup.py`` script to install.
 To install for all users::

     sudo python setup.py install